NMDSdevopsServiceAdm/DataEngineering/Glossaryoftools.md

 Amazon Simple Storage Service (Amazon S3) allows cloud storage for data objects.
 Data objects are held within buckets (these are similar to folders within microsoft file explorer).
-You can store as much data as you want within S3 and Amazon automatically backs up the data – it stores every version of every object in an S3 bucket so you can automatically recover something if it is accidentally deleted.
+You can store as much data as you want within S3 and Amazon automatically backs up the data – we have enabled [Bucket Versioning](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Versioning.html) on our S3 buckets so you can automatically recover something if it is accidentally deleted.
 Administrators can controls who can access the data via using access management tools.

 ## Glue